LeaderPortfolio

 The Full Dossier

-Michael ByungJu Kim was born in Jinhae, South Gyeongsang Province, South Korea, in 1963.
-He immigrated to the United States at a young age and later became a U.S. citizen.
-Kim graduated from Haverford College in 1985 with a degree in English and earned an MBA from Harvard Business School in 1990.
-During his time at Harvard, he was a Fulbright Scholar.
+Michael ByungJu Kim, often referred to as Michael Kim, was born in Jinhae, South Gyeongsang Province, South Korea, in 1963.
+He immigrated to the United States as a teenager.
+Kim pursued higher education in the U.S., graduating from Haverford College in 1985 with a degree in English.
+He later earned a Master of Business Administration from Harvard Business School in 1990, where he was a Fulbright Scholar.

 Rise to Success

-Kim began his career in investment banking, holding positions at Goldman Sachs and Salomon Smith Barney.
-In 1999, he joined the Carlyle Group as President of Carlyle Asia.
-In 2005, he founded MBK Partners, a private equity firm based in Seoul, South Korea.
+Kim began his career in investment banking at Goldman Sachs.
+He later became the managing director and COO of Asia-Pacific Investment Banking for Salomon Smith Barney.
+Kim then joined The Carlyle Group and became the president of Carlyle Asia.
+In 2005, Kim founded MBK Partners.
 Under his leadership, MBK Partners has grown to become one of the largest private equity firms in Asia, with over $30 billion in assets under management.
-He has been instrumental in several major acquisitions in Asia, including the acquisition of ING Life Korea and the $6.1 billion takeover of Tesco's Korean operation, Homeplus.

 Key Business Strategies